toolleeo/cli-apps/README.md

 * [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
 * [datadash](https://github.com/keithknott26/datadash) - Visualize and graph data in the terminal.
 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
-Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository
+Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
-* [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation
+* [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
 * [TSV Utilities](https://github.com/eBay/tsv-utils) - Command line tools for large, tabular data files.
 * [VisiData](https://www.visidata.org/) - Interactive multitool for tabular data.
 It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.
-* [xsv](https://www.johndcook.com/blog/2019/12/31/sql-join-csv-files/) - Doing a SQL join with CSV files
+* [xsv](https://www.johndcook.com/blog/2019/12/31/sql-join-csv-files/) - Doing a SQL join with CSV files.

 ## <a name="transfer"></a>Data transfer